 Hazard class Cat.
-Effect Reference Acute toxicity - dermal - Limit test, rabbit, 24 hours contact, 2000 mg/kg body weight - no lethality.
+Effect Reference Acute toxicity - dermal Limit test, rabbit, 24 hours contact, 2000 mg/kg body weight - no lethality.
 Based on available data, the classification criteria are not met.
-Acute toxicity - inhalation - No acute toxicity by inhalation observed.
+(2) Acute toxicity - inhalation - No acute toxicity by inhalation observed.
 Based on available data, the classification criteria are not met.
 (9) Akute toxicity - oral - No indication of oral toxicity from studies with cement kiln dust.
 Based on available data, the classification criteria are not met.
 Literature survey Skin corrosion/ irritation 2 Cement in contact with wet skin may cause thickening, cracking or fissuring of the skin.
 Prolonged contact in combination with abrasion may cause severe burns.
 (2) Human experience Serious eye damage/ irritation 1 Portland cement clinker caused a mixed picture of corneal effects and the calculated irritation index was 128.
 Common cements contain varying quantities of Portland cement clinker, fly ash, blast furnace slag, gypsum, natural pozzolans, burnt shale, silica fume and limestone.
 Direct contact with cement may cause corneal damage by mechanical stress, immediate or delayed irritation or inflammation.
 Direct contact by larger amounts of dry cement or splashes of wet cement may cause effects ranging from moderate eye irritation (e.g. conjunctivitis or blepharitis) to chemical burns and blindness.
-(10), (11) Respiratory sensitisation - There is no indication of sensitisation of the respiratory system.
+(10), (11) Skin sensiti- sation 1B Some individuals may develop eczema upon exposure to wet cement dust, caused either by the high pH which induces irritant contact dermatitis after prolonged contact, or by an immunological reaction to soluble Cr(VI) which elicits allergic contact dermatitis.
+The response may appear in a variety of forms ranging from a mild rash to severe dermatitis and is a combination of the two above mentioned mechanisms.
+If the cement contains a soluble Cr(VI) reducing agent and as long as the mentioned period of effectiveness of the chromate reduction is not exceeded, a sensitising effect is not expected [Reference (3)].
+(3), (4), (17) Respiratory sensitisation - There is no indication of sensitisation of the respiratory system.
 Based on available data, the classification criteria are not met.
-Germ cell mutagenicity - No indication.
+(1) Germ cell mutagenicity - No indication.
 Based on available data, the classification criteria are not met.
-Carcino- genicity - No causal association has been established between Portland cement exposure and cancer.
+(12), (13) Carcino- genicity - No causal association has been established between Portland cement exposure and cancer.
 The epidemiological literature does not support the designation of Portland cement as a suspected human carcinogen.
 Portland cement is not classifiable as a human carcinogen (According to ACGIH A4: Agents that cause concern that they could be carcinogenic for humans but which cannot be assessed conclusively because of a lack of data.
 In vitro or animal studies do not provide indications of carcinogenicity that are sufficient to classify the agent with one of the other notations.).
 Based on available data, the classification criteria are not met.
 (14)

-Print date: 02/12/2015 Version 3.1 01/06/2015 Replaces all previous versions Page 12 of 18
+Print date: 11/07/2016 Version 3.1 01/06/2015 Replaces all previous versions Page 13 of 19